antronerds/r2-tutorials/docs/Using_Datasets.md

 [**Figure 7: Adding datasets to favorites**](_static/images/UsingDatasets_favorites.png)

 You can remove datasets from your favourites list by simply clicking on the remove symbol behind a favourite dataset.
-Clicking the "select from favorites" link gives a pop-up where you can select a dataset from your list of favorites.
+Also using the 'Advanced dataset selection' route, you can manage the datasets 'favourite' status by using the selection boxes in the last column.
+Favourite datasets will be represented at the top of your selection table and will be marked with a green background color.

 ![](_static/images/UsingDataset_selectfav.png "Figure 8: Delete and select from favorites")